loide/git-course/README.md

 # git-course
-Training slides used on INdT
+Git Training slides used on INdT